253-528-5285

 Should You Borrow from Your 401(k)?

-The average household with revolving credit card debt had a balance of $7,876 as of March 2023.
-For the average household carrying credit card debt, this will equate to an annual interest of $1,380.
-With the average credit card annual percentage rate sitting at 22.7%, it represents an expensive way to fund spending.1,2
+The average credit card balance is $6,371 as of July 2025.
+With the average credit card annual percentage rate sitting at 25.34%, it represents an expensive way to fund spending.1,2

 Which leads many individuals to ask, "Does it make sense to borrow from my 401(k) to pay off debt or to make a major purchase?"3